PeterCamilleri/CX16/vm/README.md

 That at least is the goal.
 Right now it is no more than that.
 To start though, I think a study of Threaded Interpretive Language (TIL) inner interpreters would be most beneficial to discover the trade offs of the various choices.

+## Initializer

+I was once working on a Microchip PIC-32 system with a color TFT display.
+I was dismayed by how much space the initialization code was consuming.
+So I came up up a very simple interpreter that allowed registers to be set to values, and pauses inserted into the code all while using only two bytes per initialized register.
+It saved a lot of space.
+Several kilobytes actually!
+Like all 8-bit systems, the Commander X 16 will also be short of space.
+Perhaps it's time to dust off some old code and port it to the W65C02S?